Jonlysun/AudioFace/README.md

 Our main insight is that a person's voice carries distinct identity markers, such as age and gender, which provide an essential supplement for identity-aware face inpainting.
 By extracting identity information from audio as guidance, our method can naturally support tasks of identity preservation and identity swapping in face inpainting.

-[Note] Resouce in GoogleDrive is waiting!
-We will update it as soon as possible.

 ## Environment
 ```
 conda create -n AudioFace python=3.8